 RELATED: 25 Best Things to Do in Montauk with Kids

 Float along the lazy river at Splish Splash.
 Photo courtesy of the park

 7. Keep everyone cool at the 95-acre Splish Splash water park on Long Island's East End.
-A word of caution: Traffic out to the Hamptons in the summer can of course be excruciating.
+A word of caution: Traffic out to the Hamptons in the summer can, of course, be excruciating.
 The only way to avoid it is to go very early in the morning, which makes this full-size water park the perfect day trip.
-Or turn it into an overnight with these hotel recommendations.
+Turn it into an overnight with these hotel recommendations.

 8. Cozy up to the animals at Brookhollow’s Barnyard in North Jersey, or at White Post Farms on Long Island.

 9. Or see the animals at the outdoor Greenburgh Nature Center in Westchester, where the kids can romp on the natural playground, made of wood and surrounded by boulders for climbing.
 There are plenty of gentle walking trails surrounding the grounds, too.
 Pack a picnic to make a day of it!

 RELATED: 7 Easy Family Day Trips on the Metro-North Train

 Explore Field Station: Dinosaurs just over the GW bridge.